Here we are

 they are dying before our eyes.

-They might return on Sunday.
+They will return on Sunday.

 But transfigured.